MarioPoneder/marioponeder.github.io/price-model.md

   </tbody>
 </table>

 \* 5%, if non-critical findings are required to be included in the report instead of being discussed in a call.
+All other finings are included in the report by default.

 **What determines the base price?**
 The base price is mainly determined by the following aspects: